Left to right: Murderface, Skwisgaar, Nathan, Pickles, Toki.

 Crapsack World: This appears to be the work of the Tribunal, as most of their efforts are conducive to keeping the world's masses dull and controllable.

-Dethklok's presence tends to exacerbate this, and their fans probably would not be so dangerous if it weren't for their current malleable state.
-On more than one occasion, the opposite has been true, however, and the Tribunal's fears regard Dethklok's antics possibly stimulating the masses minds in a positive manner.
+Dethklok's presence tends to exacerbate this.
+Their fans probably wouldn't be so dangerous if it weren't for their current malleable state.
+On more than one occasion, the opposite has been true, as the Tribunal fears that Dethklok's antics could stimulate the masses' minds in a positive manner.

 Nathan's lack of leadership resulted in the entire state of Florida becoming a lawless no-man's land.
-He introduced a state currency that became immediately worthless due to inflation and nothing to back it up, he chose to NOT warn the citizens of an a hurricane that was going to hit the state (rather, he chose to just name it), and things became so bad that every police officer left.
-Nathan was still voted as the best governor the state ever had.
+He introduced a state currency that became immediately worthless due to inflation, named the upcoming hurricane instead of alerting any citizen to its incoming arrival (due to the pillaging of the emergency systems), and allowed things to get so bad that every police officer abandoned their service.
+Nathan was still voted as "the best governor Florida ever had".

-Deal with the Devil: Subverted in that the band proves so remarkably adept at contract negotiation, that, instead of trading their souls, they offer a $5 Hot Topic gift card for blues fame and a 7% backend of the Blues Devil's soul.
+Deal with the Devil: Subverted — the band proves so remarkably adept at contract negotiation that instead of trading their souls, they offer a $5 Hot Topic gift card for blues fame and a 7% backend of the Blues Devil's soul.
 He decides to sleep on it.

-Death by Looking Up: Always seems to happen to some unlucky person when the freak accidents erupt.
+Death by Looking Up: This always seems to happen to some unlucky person when the freak accidents erupt.

 A Running Gag, actually.
 Not only does it keep happening, it keeps happening to the same person, with different clothes and skin tone.
 At one point it was physically impossible.
 He got impaled by a blunt picket sign which would have bounced off a normal person.

 Dethklok finally finished their newest album and explicitly produced it in the 100% Piracy-proof water format.
-On the day that the album was meant to be shipped out, horrible stormy weather all across the globe ended up sinking the entire fleet of cargo ships containing Every.
-Last.
-One.
-Except for the master copy in Mordhaus.
-Nathan, in a drunken (and whale-influenced) stupor, realizes that the album needs to be destroyed, and takes an axe to it.
-However, this actually turned out to be a Deus ex Machina, as it's later revealed that had the shipping been successful the Tribunal would obtain enough funds to start up the Falconback Project.
+On the day that the album was meant to be shipped out, horrible stormy weather all across the globe ended up sinking the entire fleet of cargo ships containing every copy — except for the master copy in Mordhaus.
+Nathan, in a drunken (and whale-influenced) stupor, realizes that the album needs to be destroyed and takes an axe to it.
+However, this actually turned out to be a Deus ex Machina, as it's later revealed that had the shipping been successful, the Tribunal would have obtained enough funds to start up the Falconback Project (which is potentially part of the Metalocalypse).

 On the other hand, the band members of Get Thee Hence had been nothing but obnoxious assholes up to that point.
 So although it was disproportionate on the fans' part, since they could not have known, it had shades of Karmic Death from the viewers' point of view.